-During cold seasons, people need to warm their houses.
-Moreover, people need to have a system which heats their water.
-This has led to the development of oil fired burners.
-Pressure burners are popular in many parts of the nation.
+During cold seasons, people need to keep occupied places warm.
+Moreover, we all need to have a system which is reliable and efficient.
+Some areas of Philadelphia and suburbs do not have gas service connected to get heating by using conventional gas furnace or boiler.
+This has led to the development of forced air furnaces with oil fired burners.
+Pressure oil burners are popular in many parts of the nation for space heating and water heating needs.
 They are called pressure burners as they depend on oil which is sprayed into the combustion system under very high pressure.
 The oil is pressurized using a blower.
 Afterward, an electric spark is used to ignite the pressurized oil in the system.
+This is how oil furnace operates.

-Familiarizing with the burner is a complex system which is made up of the various parts.
-Some of the most important components of the system include filters, electrodes, oil nozzles, air tubes, motor belts and switches among other parts.
+Familiarizing with the burner of oil furnace is a complex system which is made up of the various parts.
+Some of the most important components of the system include filters, electrodes, oil nozzles, air tubes, motor belts and switches among other parts and controls.
 You can open the oil furnace by removing the access panel which covers the burner blower.
 This is achieved by removing the various screws which hold the rim of the housing.
-If you want to access the blower and the filter, you need to remove the metal panel on one side of the furnace.
+To access the blower, you need to remove the metal panel on one side of oil furnace.
 This panel is held in place by hooks or retaining bolts.
 Thus you need to slip the panel up, remove the bolts and lift the panel off.
+It is always a good idea to have a professionally trained heating technician to to any repairs or replacement of your oil heating system.
+Air filter is usually accessible in the slot near the oil heater for ease of replacement.

-It is worth noting that most the furnaces which are used in our houses have switches and reset buttons which are located on the housing of the furnace.
-You need to take care of these parts since they play a crucial role while you are operating your system.
+Most furnaces which are used in houses and businesses have switches and reset buttons which are located on the housing of the furnace.
+Professional service technician needs to take care of these parts since they play a crucial role while you are operating your system.
 The switches and the reset buttons are identified with stampings and labels which are written in bold to make them visible to the user.
 Some of the labels include Disconnect, Switch, and Reset among others.
-Furnaces have a control sensor.
+Oil furnace have a control sensor.
 It is a safety device which is used to monitor the operations of the burner.
 It is positioned in the stack where it held by retaining bolts.
+If you notice any signs of you unit backfiring while in operation, immediately turn it off from disconnect switch and call service company to have it inspected.
+Emergency Maintenance Company has technicians and managers with years of experience and excessive training on oil fired furnace.
+We are able to find the most complex problems with your heater or perform full replacement of outdated system.
+EMCO Heating & Cooling offers complete project starting from design of air ducts to installation of oil heating systems.